-The Corporation shall submit to the Shareholders for approval the proposal to amend Article VII of the Corporation's Articles of Incorporation increasing the authorized capital stock of AT by Php2,500,000,000.00 from Php6,000,000,000.00 to Php8,500,000,000.00 divided into 8,500,000,000 common Shares of Stock (the "Increase") with a par value of Php1.00 per share.
+The Corporation shall submit to the Shareholders for approval the proposal to amend Article VII of the Corporation's Articles of Incorporation increasing the authorized capital stock of AT by Php2,500,000,000.00 from Php6,000,000,000.00 to Php8,500,000,000.00 divided into 8,500,000,000 common shares of stock (the "Increase") with a par value of Php1.00 per share.

-There will be no effect to the business or operations of the Corporation in the proposal for the Increase.
-The proposed Share Issue at the above stated Subscription Price of Php4.3842/share will result in Additional Paid-In Capital (APIC).
+There will be no effect to the business or operations of the Corporation in the proposal for Increase.
+The proposed Share Issuance at the above stated Subscription Price will result in Additional Paid-In Capital.
 The Increase shall result in an additional PhP2,500,000,000.00 of authorized capital stock consisting of 2,500,000,000 common shares of stock with a par value of P1.00 per share.

-The Increase will enable the Corporation to have sufficient Shares of Stock for the issuance of Warrants and the Underlying Common Shares as a result of the exercise of the Warrants, and the flexibility to raise fresh funds if deemed necessary.
+The Increase will enable the Corporation to have sufficient shares of stock to allow AT to issue the Warrants and the Underlying Common Shares as a result of the exercise of the Warrants and the flexibility to raise fresh funds if deemed necessary.
 With available and sufficient unissued capital stock, the Corporation will have the capability for any future capital initiative.